CarsonDavis/CarsonDavis.github.io/_posts/2024-11-01-cover_design.md

 - DPI: 144
 - Document Units: mm

 >**Pro Tip:** These settings provide ample workspace while maintaining print quality.
-Always save this as a preset to ensure consistency across projects.
+Save this as a preset to ensure consistency across projects.
 {: .prompt-info }

 ### Workspace Organization

-For optimal workflow in AD2:
+With complicated covers or multiples versions, you can quickly become organizationally overwhelmed.

 1. Create two main layer groups:
-   - Book Components (visible elements)
+   - Book Components (cover, spine, bands, etc)
-   - Print Components (technical elements)
+   - Print Components (design, art, title, etc)
 2. Keep your layers panel organized with clear naming conventions
 3. Save custom workspaces for different stages of the design process

+Later, when we get to the export stage, it will be easy to hide the print components and select a workspace to export.

 ## Design Process
+I'm sure everyone has their own techniques.
+This is how I've been doing it.

 ### 1. Design Conceptualization
 1. Brainstorm initial concepts